Citation, DOI & article data

-Usually has an asymmetrical polyarticular distribution
+Usually, has an asymmetrical polyarticular distribution:

-Most radiographic findings involve the skeletal system.
+Most radiographic findings include the skeletal system.

 Characteristic radiologic changes occur in the chronic stage, though not all patients progress to this.
 There is a predilection for the small joints of the hands and feet.
 Chondrocalcinosis is present in ~5%.

 - joint effusion (earliest sign)

-- absence of periarticular osteopaenia.
+- an absence of periarticular osteopenia

 - eccentric erosions

-- punched out lytic bone lesions
+- punched-out lytic bone lesions

 - overhanging sclerotic margins

-- mineralisation is normal
+- mineralization is normal